cossacklabs/themis/README.md

 <!-- TODO: re-link into internal "Projects the use Themis" page instead of blog post -->

-Themis is widely-used for both non-commercial and commercial projects, a list with [some public projects can be found here](https://www.cossacklabs.com/blog/themis-contributors-and-projects-2018.html).
+Themis is widely-used for both non-commercial and commercial projects, [some public projects can be found here](https://www.cossacklabs.com/blog/themis-contributors-and-projects-2018.html).
 [Android secure storage library by EPAM](https://github.com/epam/Android-Secure-Storage) is using Themis under the hood.

-Want to be featured on our blog and on the list of contributors too?
+Want to be featured on our blog and on the list of contributors, too?
 [Write us](mailto:dev@cossacklabs.com) about the project you’ve created using Themis!

 # Contributing to us

 If you're looking for something to contribute to and gain eternal respect, just pick the things in the [list of issues](https://github.com/cossacklabs/themis/issues).
 Head over to our [Contribution guidelines](https://github.com/cossacklabs/themis/wiki/Contribute) as your starting point.

-Being honest, it's quite complicated to support Themis for these numerous platforms.
+Supporting Themis for all these numerous platforms is hard work, but we try to do our best to make using Themis convenient for everyone.
 Most issues that our users encounter are connected with installation process and dependency management.
-We put a lot of efforts in supporting Themis, so if you face any challenges please [let us know](https://github.com/cossacklabs/themis/issues).
+If you face any challenges, please [let us know](https://github.com/cossacklabs/themis/issues).

 # Commercial support

-At Cossack Labs we offer professional support services for Themis and applications using Themis.
+At Cossack Labs, we offer professional support services for Themis and applications using Themis.

-This support includes, but not limited to the library integration, with a focus on web and mobile applications; designing and building end-to-end encryption schemes for mobile applications; security audits, for in-house library integrations or high-level protocol; custom application development that requires cryptography; consulting and [training services](https://training.cossacklabs.com).
+This support includes, but is not limited to the library integration, with a focus on web and mobile applications; designing and building end-to-end encryption schemes for mobile applications; security audits, for in-house library integrations or high-level protocol; custom application development that requires cryptography; consulting and [training services](https://training.cossacklabs.com).

-Drop us an email to [info@cossacklabs.com](mailto:info@cossacklabs.com) or check [DataGuardian assistance program](https://cossacklabs.com/dgap/).
+Drop us an email to [info@cossacklabs.com](mailto:info@cossacklabs.com) or check out the [DataGuardian assistance program](https://cossacklabs.com/dgap/).

 # Contacts